Kierstin has two daughters and dealt with hyperemesis gravidarum in all of her pregnancies.

 The most obvious symptoms of hyperemesis gravidarum are the physical ones which typically start between 4-6 weeks.
 They often include:

 - Nausea that does not subside.
-This is not like the vague queasiness that you might have otherwise experiencing during a hormonal shift, like right before your period or when taking birth control.
+This is not like the vague queasiness that you might have during a typical hormonal shift, like right before your period or when taking birth control.
 This is a constant and heavy nausea that is lessened only with medication or briefly after an episode of getting sick.

 - Vomiting several times a day.
 For each woman this might be a different number.
 For me it was at least 3-5 times but I had days where I vomited until I couldn't any longer and then dry heaved every 15-20 minutes.

 - Loss of appetite.
 This is pretty obvious, from the nausea.
 For me, when presented with a small plate of food it took me at least a half an hour to get up the nerve and interest to try it because I knew I'd just throw it up anyway.

 - Weight loss.
 This is a side effect of the loss of appetite and vomiting.
 I lost a total of 15-20 pounds in both pregnancies before the HG subsided.

 - Low blood sugar.
 When you're not eating enough, you don't have enough sugars to turn to glucose.
 Thus, low blood sugar.